 Temporary residency expiry means one of three things if you intend to stay in Mexico: renew, reapply or change condition.
-Temporary residency is renewable for up to four years in Mexico.
-After four years, you must therefore decide whether to reapply for temporary status or apply for change of condition to permanent residency.
+Temporary residency is renewable for up to four years.
+After four years, you must therefore decide whether to reapply for temporary status or apply for a change of condition to permanent residency.

 Temporary Residency Renewal

 Temporary residency is usually granted for one year to begin with.
 Then, after that year, you can renew it for another one-three years.
 Check the bottom front corner of your resident card for the expiry date.

 TIP: The resident card generally expires one year after the application date, not one year after issue.

-Therefore, you will usually have the card in your possession for less than a year before renewing it the first time.
+Therefore, you will usually have the card in your possession for less than a year before renewing the first time.

 TIP: The date is in order of day/month/year.
 Do not get confused!

-You should start the renewal process at an immigration office in Mexico (INM) within the month before the expiry date.
+You should start the renewal process at an immigration office in Mexico (INM) within the month before the temporary residency expiry date.
 So, give yourself plenty of time, as paperwork and payments can cause delays.
 If you leave it until the week before expiry, you could run into problems.

 Reapply for Temporary Status After Four Years